Technology Area Overview

-The Carbon Transport program area is designed to identify technical gaps, prioritize research needs, and develop tools to facilitate and optimize a robust, national-scale carbon dioxide (CO2) transport infrastructure.
+The Carbon Transport technology area is designed to identify technical gaps, prioritize research needs and develop tools to facilitate and optimize a robust, national-scale carbon dioxide (CO2) transport infrastructure.
 The near-term goal for 2030 is to expand the nation’s capability to transport 65 million metric tons of CO2 per year.
 The long-term goal for 2050, aligned with a net-zero carbon emissions strategy by midcentury, is to ensure the capability to transport 1 gigatonne of CO2 per year.

 Initial program activities in Carbon Transport include: